 - triggers and trigger avoidance (including occupation)

-- co-morbid conditions—e.g. weight management, obstructive sleep apnoea, dysfunctional breathing pattern, rhinitis
+- comorbid conditions—for example, weight management, obstructive sleep apnoea, dysfunctional breathing pattern, rhinitis

-- Asthma control should be re-assessed within three months of a change in therapy.
+- Asthma control should be reassessed within 3 months of a change in therapy.

-- A number of combination inhalers are licensed for use in a variable dosing regime termed MART.
-These include Fostair 100/6 MDI and Nexthaler, Symbicort 200/6 Turbohaler, Fobumix 160/4.5 and Duoresp Spiromax 160/4.5
+- A number of combination inhalers are licensed for use in a variable dosing regime termed maintenance and reliever therapy (MART).
+These include Fostair 100/6 MDI and Nexthaler, Symbicort 200/6 Turbohaler, Fobumix 160/4.5, and Duoresp Spiromax 160/4.5

 - Higher strength preparations are not licensed for this use